-Directors are expected to attend all scheduled Board and committee meetings in person, although attendance by telephone is permissible.
+Directors are expected to attend all scheduled Board and committee meetings in person, although attendance by telephone or by video conference is permissible.
 Directors are also expected to prepare thoroughly in advance of each meeting, and to stay for the entire meeting, in order to actively participate in the Board's deliberations and decisions.
 If there are unforeseen circumstances and a Director is unable to attend a meeting, he/she is expected to contact the Chairman, the CEO or the Corporate Secretary of the Company as soon as possible after the meeting for a briefing on the substantive elements of the meeting.

 During 2020 and 2021, external continuing education opportunities and in-person interactions were not advisable due to the COVID-19 pandemic, associated travel restrictions and public health advisories.
 Due to these restrictions, Board and committee meetings held during 2020 and 2021 were either by video conference or by hybrid meeting format (in person/virtual), all in compliance with public health orders enacted in response to the COVID-19 pandemic and related safety guidelines.
 During 2022, external continuing education opportunities (such as site visits) and in-person interactions started to become more available following the easing of COVID-19 restrictions and public health advisories.
 Board and committee meetings held during 2022 were either by video conference or by hybrid meeting format (in person/virtual), all in compliance with public health orders and related safety guidelines.
 Management continued to provide management presentations on such matters as enterprise risk management, compensation policies and strategies, the Company's portfolio of assets, analyst and other reports, corporate performance reviews and merger and acquisition strategies in mining, energy and other commodities.
 Also, where applicable, presentations from outside advisors/experts/third parties were provided, including ones on the topic of ESG and climate-related risks and strategies.
+Board and committee meetings held during 2023 were either by video conference or by hybrid meeting format.